calindoran/Simple_JavaScript_Projects/README.md

 # Some Simple JS Projects
-- Personal repo to store and log my current work with JS.
-Inc. two source folders, one containing ES6 src, and lib containing ES5 using the JavaScript transcompiler Babel.
+- My repo to log and store my current work with JS.
+This includes two source folders, one containing ES6 called __src__, and the other called __lib__ containing ES5 generated using the JavaScript transcompiler Babel.

-- Directory src/work includes interview prep questions.
+- Directory __src/work__ includes interview prep questions in ES6.

 ## Running the webapp